-5.3.1 Building elements which are part of an external wall shall be fire rated as required by Paragraph 2.3.

-5.3.2 Any part of an external wall enclosing a firecell and not permitted to be an unprotected area shall have an FRR based on the property rating in accordance with Paragraph 2.3.
+- 5.3.1 Building elements which are part of an external wall shall be fire rated as required by Paragraph 2.3. - 5.3.2 Any part of an external wall enclosing a firecell and not permitted to be an unprotected area shall have an FRR in accordance with Paragraph 2.3.
+If the external wall is less than 1.0 m from the relevant boundary the wall shall be fire rated to protect from both directions.